AljoschaMeyer/min-bus/README.md

 After sending the registration message, a plugin can send any of the following to the server:

-### Diconnection Message
+### Disconnection Message

 The plugin sends a message with a zero-length payload.
 This is not strictly necessary, the plugin can instead directly terminate the underlying connection.
 But in case of connection types where this can not be directly detected by the server, it is polite to send this message prior to disconnecting.

-Upon receiving this message, the server does all the cleanup necessary for disconnected plugins (see section "Server Bahavior Upon Plugin Disconnection")
+Upon receiving this message, the server does all the cleanup necessary for disconnected plugins (see section "Server Behavior Upon Plugin Disconnection")

 ### Connection Query